-- a) In class discussion sessions.
-One hour sessions will require student preparation, namely reading of journal articles or use of tools in chronic disease epidemiology.
-The session will then require presentation by students of the material and engaged discussion of the content. - b) Take home essay tests.
-Two take home quizzes will be required but following their grading and review, will also be the topic of discussion. - c) Team presentations: In teams of 2-4 students, a twenty minute presentation will focus on a topic regarding a major chronic disease with ten minutes for questions and answers.
-The student teams will obtain preapproval of the topic by course director/graduate assistant and present an organized ten minute presentation, with hand-in of slides or text.
+- a) Asynchronous discussion board sessions: Students will be required to engage in the asynchronous discussion board throughout the week, after reading the published material and viewing the recorded lectures. - b) Take home essay tests.
+Two take home quizzes will be required but following their grading and review, will also be the topic of discussion. - c) Team presentations: In teams of 2-4 students, a twenty minute presentation will focus on a topic regarding a major chronic disease.
+The student teams will obtain preapproval of the topic by course director/graduate assistant and submit an organized twenty minute presentation.
 These presentations will be carried out in the final four weeks of the course.
+The presentations are required in Power Point version, supported with voice narration.
+Each student should participate equally in the presentation.